jackklika/puppetmonitor/README.md

 - Have the script take a server and some keys and it should be able to query the server itself every once and a while.
 - Custom sorting
 - CSS
+- Color of catalog timestamp would go from black to red with a intensity proportional to how long ago it was cataloged.
+More red == More outdated